 Recently, I have noticed an interesting phenomenon.
-If one can't support a personal memory or experience with a link to Wikipedia or some other online reference, that memory, no matter how factual, is simply suspect.
-Forget about the fact that you lived it first hand, if it's not documented on the Internet, it might as well have not happened.
-So the story below is one such memory and my attempt to document what little I know about one forgotten individual in the history of animation, hopefully giving credit, where credit is due...
+If one can't support a personal memory or experience with a link to Wikipedia or some other online reference, that memory is simply suspect, no matter how factual.
+Forget about the fact that you lived it firsthand, if it's not documented on the Internet, it might as well not have happened.
+So the story below is one such memory and my attempt to document what little I know about one forgotten individual in the history of animation, hopefully giving credit where credit is due...

-This would all be well and good if it were not for my personal acquaintance with an all but forgotten, pioneering cartoonist, animator, and cinematographer whom I believe to be the actual inventor of this special effect and many more.
+This would all be good if it were not for my personal acquaintance with an all but forgotten, pioneering cartoonist, animator, and cinematographer whom I believe to be the inventor of this particular effect and many more.

 At 74, Sid was thin and spry with shocking white hair.
 He had long since shut down his production company when I met him.
 He wore two hearing aids that would occasionally feedback on each other causing an unbearably loud squelching sound.
 Words cannot adequately describe just how alarming this was to experience.